sensordeck/atlas-docs/docs/deployment/16-oem-deployment.md

 ## Overview

-Atlas Runtime Governance™ 可以接入已有机器人车队，也可以从单机、离线或试点环境开始部署。
+Atlas Runtime Governance™ can be integrated into existing robot fleets, or deployed starting from a single robot, offline, or pilot environment.

-OEM 不需要替换现有的：
+OEMs do not need to replace their existing:

 - Fleet Management
 - Cloud Server